9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 False
 ```

-The name `fnmatch` doesn\'t really have the \"Haskell nature\", though.
+The name `fnmatch` doesn't really have the "Haskell nature", though.
 By far the most common Haskell style is for functions to have
-descriptive, \"camel cased\" names.
+descriptive, "camel cased" names.
 Camel casing concatenates words,
 capitalising all but possibly the first word.
 For instance, the words
-\"file name matches\" would become the name `fileNameMatches`.
+"file name matches" would become the name `fileNameMatches`.
 The name
-\"camel case\" comes from the \"humps\" introduced by the capital
+"camel case" comes from the "humps" introduced by the capital
 letters.
-In our library, we\'ll give this function the name
+In our library, we'll give this function the name
 `matchesGlob`.

 ``` example